-VOC emissions are generated at the Facility by evaporation from the application and curing of polyester or vinyl ester plastic resins and gel coats.
-Styrene is the primary VOC emitted from the resins and gel coats used at the Facility.
-Gel coats used at the Facility also contain methyl methacrylate (MMA).

-Styrene and MMA emissions from the application of gel coats, resins, and putty as part of the planned manufacturing processes in Building 10 were quantified using emissions factors provided in the Unified Emission Factors for Open Molding of Composites (ANSI/ACMA 2001).
-For all other operations planned for Building 10, maximum potential emissions were estimated using the conservative assumption that all VOCs, TAPs, or HAPs contained in the materials used in the manufacturing process will be released during the manufacturing process.
+The Facility is expected to generate VOC emissions as a result of evaporation from the application and curing of polyester or vinyl ester plastic resins and gelcoats.
+Styrene is expected to be the primary VOC emitted from the resins and gelcoats used at the Facility.
+Gelcoats used at the Facility also contain methyl methacrylate (MMA).
+Styrene and MMA emissions from the application of gelcoats, resins, and putty were quantified using emissions factors provided in the Unified Emission Factors for Open Molding of Composites (American National Standards Institute, Inc./American Composites Manufacturers Association [ANSI/ACMA] 2001).

 Respirable silica is considered a TAP under Washington Administrative Code (WAC) 173-460-150.
-Emissions of particulate matter as silica from fiberglass spraying operations were quantified using the conservative assumptions that 65 percent of the silica in coatings will be emitted as overspray and that 98 percent of that overspray would be captured by two wall filter systems.
+Emissions of PM as silica from fiberglass-spraying operations were quantified using the conservative assumptions that 65 percent of the silica in coatings will be emitted as overspray and that 98 percent of that overspray would be captured by wall filter systems.
+Silica is the only particulate-based HAP or TAP.